 So, let’s create a homepage of my “Happy Cow” store.

-For my cartoonish customization I’m going to choose Storefront free WordPress theme recommended by WooCommerce.
+For my cartoonish customization, I’m going to choose Storefront free WordPress theme recommended by WooCommerce.
 After the theme is installed and activated, I go to Appearance -> Customize and start changing the look of my store.

-Let’s start from Site Identity.
+Let’s start with Site Identity.
 Here I can add my site title and tagline as well as upload a logo.
 So I’ve chosen a colorful logo depicting a smiling cow, guess it would be great.